What is a Citizens’ Assembly?

 Will the Assembly be run by the Scottish Government?

-No. The Scottish Government will appoint the Conveners of the Assembly and work with them to set the remit.
-The Scottish Government will also provide resources to the Assembly, which includes putting in place the contract for recruitment of members.
+No. The Scottish Government have appointed Conveners of the Assembly and worked with them to set the remit.
+The Scottish Government will also provide resources to the Assembly.
 However, the Assembly will operate entirely independently of Government and in accordance with the design principals that have been published.

 How will the Assembly be set up?